miguelcobain/jalphabet/README.md

 # Example #

 Just a simple example of conversion between alphabets.
-Sugar syntax for ya!
+Typesafe sugar syntax for ya!
 ```java
 Binary b = new Binary();
 Decimal d = new Decimal();